Publication of active substance dossier

 Assessment of requests for confidentiality and public disclosure

 This means that applications for the approval/renewal of active substances and the corresponding dossiers that fall under plant protection legislation will be actively disclosed.
-This applies to both the summary and the complete dossier.

 The importance of confidentiality must be demonstrated by the applicant.
 For assessing and granting the request for confidentiality, the following conditions apply: